 Free, private file tools that run entirely in your browser.

-No uploads.
+local processing.
 No servers.
 Just code running on your device.

 FileMint started as a response to a security paradox I encountered during my high school computer science finals.
 I needed to merge several encrypted PDF documents, but every "online" tool I found required me to transmit those bytes to an unknown cloud server.